 When you opt into an Enterprise Management Incentives (EMI) employee share scheme you should be aware that you may have to pay capital gains tax (CGT) when you sell the shares.

-EMI schemes differ from other types because they are "tax advantageous".
+EMI schemes differ from other types of employee share schemes because they are tax advantageous.
 In other words, the amount of tax that you pay under such arrangements is lower than that you would pay under a non-qualifying scheme.

 Specifically, taper relief (which reduces the amount of tax payable on certain transactions) is extended to run from the date the option is granted, not the later date when it is exercised.
 This can greatly reduce the CGT payable on any gain when the shares are sold.

 The article explains how to calculate a capital gain, and how options under an EMI share scheme are recognised as business assets for taper relief.

 If shares are sold for more than they cost, CGT may be payable on the gain.
 The gain on the shares is calculated by deducting from the sale price: